 Ask yourself: What can I learn from this?

 Think of people who point out errors the same way.
 If they’re nice about it, consider hiring them.
 The proofreaders I train via my courses do great work and have excellent rates for the value you receive (which is more polished content)!

 On the other hand, if someone’s a jerk about finding an error, I either delete the comment or move the email into my “Fruits and Nuts” folder.
 Especially in the case of my proofreading students, anyone who’s mean toward a content creator because they made an error is shooting themselves in the foot — because all content creators are potential customers for proofreaders!

 But all jerks aside, you never know who’s watching — and even if they really love you, sloppy content is very likely costing you sales.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.